santiago-jv/adoption-website-api/README.md

 ## Database configuration

   In this project mongoDB is being used as the database.
-You can use mongodb locally or copy a URL from a database configured in your MONGO ATLAS account.
+You can use mongodb locally or copy a URI from a database configured in your MONGO ATLAS account.